Tuition & Fees

 Academic Program Fees

-Unless otherwise indicated, the fees described below pertain to students in the ABSN Program, MSN Program, and DNP Program.
+Unless otherwise indicated, the fees described below pertain to ABSN, MSN, PGC DNP, and other certificate students.

 Audit Fee.
-Audit fees are $160 per course.
+Audit fees are charged per course.
 Students registered full-time in the fall and spring semesters may audit courses without charge, space permitting.
-Nursing 595 (Diagnostic Reasoning and Physical Assessment Refresher) is not available as an audit.
-Students taking this course must register for one graduate credit hour at the rate listed above.
+Nursing 595 (Diagnostic Reasoning and Physical Assessment Refresher) is not available to be audited.
+Students taking this course must register for at least one graduate credit hour at the graduate tuition rate.

 Technology Fee.
-A $150 per semester fee is assessed for technical support from the school’s Information Technology Department (SON-IT).
+A technology fee is assessed each semester for technical support from the school’s Information Technology Department (SON-IT).

 Standardized Testing/Exam Review Fee (ABSN only).
-This one-time nonrefundable $1,350 fee is charged to Accelerated BSN students in their first semester for the NCLEX exam-prep course and related assessments, starting in Fall 2022.
+This one-time nonrefundable fee is charged to Accelerated BSN students in their first semester for the NCLEX exam-prep course and related assessments.

 CRNA Test Preparation Fee (Nurse Anesthesia students only).
-A one-time nonrefundable $450 fee is charged to Nurse Anesthesia students for the CRNA test preparation course.
+A one-time nonrefundable fee is charged to DNP-Nurse Anesthesia students for the CRNA test preparation course.

 For additional information about these fees, consult the academic program pages on the Duke University School of Nursing website.